 Cereals Cover Crops

-Cereals can be seeded later in the year than other cover crops.
-Producing considerable dry matter and reducing nitrate leaching while suppressing weeds.
-Especially easy to establish on poor quality soils, crops can act as a windbreak.
-Can be used on its own or paired with nitrogen fixing crops for improved gains.
-We welcome enquiries for bespoke mixtures and have expert staff on hand to offer advice.
+Cereal cover crops can be seeded later in the year than other cover crops.
+Producing considerable dry matter and reducing nitrate leaching while suppressing weeds, cereals are especially easy to establish on poor quality soils.
+Can be sown as straights or in a mix with nitrogen-fixing crops or fast-growing brassica species.

 Black oats are becoming a popular choice with growers for catch and cover crops.
 Rapid growth and high biomass make it an option for biogas production.